Looking for eastern North Carolina field trip ideas to work into your homeschool plans? Here are some fun and educational spots you’ll love!

-Homeschool Field Trips
+Field Trips for Homeschoolers

 Tryon Palace is best known for being the location of North Carolina’s first state capital and is the perfect field trip for anyone wanting to experience a taste of colonial NC.
 Not only is Tryon Palace home to the first Governor’s Palace, it also has living history demonstrations, historic homes for touring, 16 acres of gardens, and the North Carolina History Center.

-There are a few different aquarium locations to choose from for North Carolina Field trips, but the Fort Fisher location is our favorite.
+There are a few different aquarium locations to choose from for North Carolina field trips, but the Fort Fisher location is our favorite.
 Complete with touch pools and interactive experiences, the aquarium is naturally a good match for homeschoolers or any kids who love ocean creatures.
 We personally enjoy the free admission they provide to homeschool families each year.
 How great is that?!?

-3. Cape Fear Museum of Science and History – We love this place!
+We love the Cape Fear Museum!
 Since we’ve only lived in North Carolina for a few years, this place is gem to us because it’s helped us understand more about the science, history, and culture of NC’s lower Cape Fear region.
 This is a great place for homeschool field trips even for those who aren’t new to the area, though!

 Studying World War II?
 The USS North Carolina is where you need to be!
 Japanese radio announcers claimed six different times that this battleship had been sunk, but she survived and has much to offer her visitors.
 I can’t think of a better way to step back in time and view World War II than to experience it through the eyes of those who served so bravely.

 There are three coastal locations, but each of the NC maritime museums are unique and are great choices for homeschool field trips.
 From Blackbeard’s Queen Anne’s Revenge to marine life and conservation to shipwrecks, these museums have more than enough to keep your kids busy and engaged.